Gamification in UX: How to Boost User Engagement

 The components of UX

-This is where gamification shines.
+This is where gamification shines as it’s a powerful tool for user engagement.
 It makes products genuinely enjoyable to use, which encourages users to return repeatedly.

 In the context of digital products, gamification enhances retention and stickiness.

 There are numerous ways to implement gamification in various stages of design process, and the tactics we’ll discuss here are just a starting point.
-It’s also worth noting that some tactics often blend together, making it challenging to separate one from another.
+It’s also worth noting that some tactics often blend together, making it challenging to separate one from another in the context of gamification examples.

 A chart detailing gamification tactics: Leaderboards; Challenges; Progress bars; In-app currency; Badges; Rewards and collectibles.